-TL Auto Enroll, TL Auto Security, TL Refresh Dynamic Groups, and Time Admin run on a nightly basis.
-The Time Administration (Time Admin) job stream that process biweekly employees runs six time daily at 4a, 9a, 11a, 1p, 3p, and between 6p and 8p.
-During monthly payroll processing, the 1p stream processes monthly employees only and the 11a stream is canceled on monthly payroll confirm day.
+TL Auto Enroll, TL Auto Security, TL Refresh Dynamic Groups, and Time Admin jobs run on a nightly basis.
+The Time Administration (Time Admin) job stream that processes employee's (University Staff, FAASLI Non-Exempt and Student Hourly) Reported Time to Payable Time, runs seven times daily at 4a, 6:15a, 9a, 11a, 1p, 3p and around 6p.

-During biweekly payroll processing week the TL Load job processes payable time to Payroll in the evenings on Sunday, Monday, Tuesday, and Wednesday, with the final TL Load job running on Thursday at noon.
-Also, during the bi-weekly payroll processing week the external billing system file is loaded and processed in HRS.
+During the biweekly payroll processing the TL Load job processes approved payable time to Payroll in the evenings of Thursday, Friday, Sunday, Monday, Tuesday with the final TL Load job running Wednesday night.
+Also, during the biweekly payroll processing the billing interface file is loaded and processed in HRS.

 TL Auto Enroll - This job runs nightly as part of the HRTLN_BCALC job stream.
-The Automated Time Reporter Enrollment (Auto Enroll) of employees into Time and Labor (TL) uses criteria from the employee's job data to determine the correct information to use when enrolling employees into TL.
-The job will recognize job transactions such as new hires, rehires, transfers and changes in employee status and then automatically makes the additions or updates to the time reporter data page.
-The data on the time reporter data page that needs to be updated will include employee start date, status, elapsed or punched time, time period ID, Workgroup, Task Group, and Task Profile ID.
+The Automated Time Reporter Enrollment (Auto Enroll) of employees into Time and Labor (TL) uses criteria from the employee's job data record to determine the appropriate configuration when enrolling employees into TL.
+The job will recognize job transactions such as new hires, rehires, transfers and changes in an employee status and then automatically makes additions or updates to the TL configuration on the employee's Time Reporter Data page.
+The core data configured on the Time Reporter Data page includes employee start date, status, employee type (elapsed or punched time), time period ID, Workgroup, Task Group, and Task Profile ID.

-TL Auto Security - This job runs nightly as part of the HRTLN_BCALC job stream.
-The job reads the TL Security page that lists the payroll coordinators and supervisors and determines which employees belong to which/whose Static and Dynamic Group IDs.
+TL Auto Security Refresh - This job runs nightly as part of the HRTLN_BCALC job stream.
+The job reviews each employee's TL Security page that lists the payroll coordinators and approvers (supervisors) and determines which Static and Dynamic Group IDs an employee belongs.
 For new employees it will determine whether they belong to a payroll coordinator's, supervisor's, etc. current Static Group ID or if a new Static Group ID should be created (this would happen if the employee is assigned to a person who didn't already have a Static Group ID).
-This process also determines which employees can be viewed and managed on TL pages.
+The Static and Dynamic Groups are what determines which employees can be viewed on Time & Labor pages to manage Reported Time and approve Payable Time .
 See user procedure Creating and Maintaining Time and Labor Security in HRS for additional information.

 TL Refresh Dynamic Groups - This job runs nightly as part of the HRTLN_BCALC job stream.
-The job refreshes the Dynamic Groups used by payroll coordinators, supervisors, and their backups.
-This process also determines which employees can be viewed, reported time entered and payable time approved on TL pages.
+The job refreshes Dynamic Groups used by Time & Labor jobs, such as Time Admin.

-Load Time and Labor - This job runs as part of the payroll processing week job streams each night on Sunday, Monday, Tuesday, Wednesday, and Thursday at noon.
-This job takes all approved payable time without TL Exceptions and creates/loads to paysheets in payroll.
+Load Time and Labor - This job runs as part of the nightly biweekly payroll processing job streams on Thursday, Friday, Sunday, Monday, Tuesday and Wednesday.
+This job takes all approved Payable Time without TL Exceptions and creates/loads to paysheets in payroll.

-External billing system load - This job will be run once during the bi-weekly payroll processing week, usually on Monday afternoon, loading and processing payable time from DoIT, Housing and FPM into HRS.
-Once the payable time has been processed in HRS, the payable time is then reviewed by the Time Admin job to verify that the payable time passes all rules and then if necessary TL exceptions are created.
+Billing Interface Process - This job runs once during biweekly payroll processing, loading and processing time from Housing and FPM into HRS.
+Once the time has been loaded in HRS, Time Admin then reviews the Reported Time and generates Payable Time or TL Exceptions.
 A mass approval of the payable time occurs in HRS since the time has already been approved within the departments respective billing systems.

-Each day/week/biweekly the supervisor or payroll coordinator can enter Absences and Reported time for employees.
-The supervisors/payroll coordinators should be checking employee timesheets after absences are entered and then adjust reported time as needed.
+Each day/week/pay period the supervisor or payroll coordinator can enter Absences and Reported Time for employees.
+The supervisors/payroll coordinators should be checking employee timesheets after absences are entered and then adjust Reported Time as needed.
 Please refer to user procedures Elapsed Hourly Integrated Timesheets in HRS and Making Timesheet Adjustments in HRS .
-It is recommended as a best practice that absence and time entry be done weekly in order to better balance the heavy volume of time reporters entering reported time in HRS.
+It is recommended as a best practice that absence and time entry be done weekly in order to better balance the heavy volume of time that reporters enter in HRS each biweekly pay period.
 Absences should always be entered first for ease of the overall time entry process.

-Every day the time admin job stream runs six times, creating payable time and TL exceptions.
+Every day the time admin job stream runs seven times (4a, 6:15a, 9a, 11a, 1p, 3p and around 6p), generating Payable Time and TL exceptions.
 It is recommended that a review of TL exceptions occur frequently during the biweekly pay period.
-This will result in less data cleanup having to be done during the payroll processing week and will make the approval process quicker.
+This will result in less data cleanup having to be done during the biweekly payroll processing and will make the approval process quicker.
 User procedure Reviewing and Approving Time and Absence Exceptions in HRS provides a listing of exceptions and provides guidance on how to resolve exceptions.
-Once payable time has been created by Time Admin, the approval process can then occur.
-As stated above, it is recommended that you perform the time entry/approval process on a weekly basis to balance the heavy volume of time entry during the bi-weekly payroll processing week.
+Once Payable Time has been created by Time Admin, the approval process can then occur.
+As stated above, it is recommended that the time entry/approval process be done on a weekly basis to balance the heavy volume of time entry during the biweekly payroll processing.

-If a user chooses not to enter the absence and reported time on a weekly basis, these steps should occur during the bi-weekly payroll processing week in order for employees to be paid correctly.
+If a user chooses not to enter the absence and reported time on a weekly basis, these steps should then occur during the biweekly payroll processing in order for employees to be paid correctly.

-Note: Employees are no longer able to enter or update reported time on their timesheet for the pay period being processed as of midnight on Monday.
-All updates to reported time on an employee's timesheet will have to be made by the supervisor or payroll coordinator after midnight on Monday.NOTE: The Time Administration process takes approximately 60 minutes to run through all of the workgroup segments.
-While the earlier groups may complete sooner and payable time ready to approve, the last group may take the entire time.
-Plan accordingly to complete the Time Approval Process.
+Note: Employees (University Staff, FAASLI Non-Exempt and Student Hourly) are no longer able to enter or update reported time on their timesheet for the biweekly pay period being processed as of midnight on Monday.
+All updates to reported time on an employee's timesheet will have to be made by the supervisor or payroll coordinator after midnight on Monday.NOTE: The Time Administration process takes approximately 40 minutes to run through all of the workgroup segments.
+While the earlier workgroup segments may complete sooner and payable time is ready to approve, the last workgroup segments may take the entire time.
+Plan accordingly to complete the Payable Time Approval Process.

 Note: Bullet #1, #2, and #3 can continue to occur throughout the day as the Time Administration process runs.
-New payable time will be ready for approval as well as new exceptions that may need to be resolved.NOTE: The Time Administration process takes approximately 60 minutes to run through all of the workgroup segments.
-While the earlier groups may complete sooner and time ready to approve, the last group may take the entire time.
-Plan accordingly to complete the Time Approval Process.
+New payable time will be ready for approval as well as new exceptions that may need to be resolved.NOTE: The Time Administration process takes approximately 40 minutes to run through all of the workgroup segments.
+While the earlier workgroup segments may complete sooner and payable time is ready to approve, the last workgroup segments may take the entire time.
+Plan accordingly to complete the Payable Time Approval Process.

-Note: Any high severity exceptions resulting from the 8pm Time Admin run may not be corrected in time for the final TL load to payroll.
-If cleaned up/corrected, the time will be processed on the next biweekly payroll period.NOTE: The Time Administration process takes approximately 60 minutes to run through all of the workgroup segments.
-While the earlier groups may complete sooner and time ready to approve, the last group may take the entire time.
-Plan accordingly to complete the Time Approval Process.
+Note: Any high severity exceptions resulting from the 3pm Time Admin run may not be corrected in time for the final TL load to payroll.
+If cleaned up/corrected, the time will be processed on the next biweekly payroll period.NOTE: The Time Administration process takes approximately 40 minutes to run through all of the workgroup segments.
+While the earlier workgroup segments may complete sooner and payable time is ready to approve, the last workgroup segments may take the entire time.
+Plan accordingly to complete the Payable Time Approval Process.

-4th TL Load to Payroll will occur this evening for the pay period being processed.
+The Final TL Load to Payroll will occur this evening for the biweekly pay period being processed.